 Where there are concerns about the safety of a child, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
-School staff must have due regard for the Data Protection Act 2018 and the UK General Data Protection Regulations (UKGDPR) Our school is confident of the processing conditions that allow us to store and share information for safeguarding purposes.
+School staff must have due regard for the Data Protection Act 2018 and the General Data Protection Regulations (GDPR) Our school is confident of the processing conditions that allow us to store and share information for safeguarding purposes.
 This allows us to share information without consent, if it is not possible to gain consent or if to gain consent would place a child at risk.
 Well-kept records are essential to good child protection practice.
 Our school is clear about the need to record any concern held about a child or children within our school, the status of such records and when these records should be shared with other agencies.

-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible on our Safeguarding Software system, noting what was said or seen, using a body map to record if appropriate, (see Appendix 4) with the date, time and location.
-All written records will be dated and signed, with the name printed and will include the action taken.
+Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible on our Safeguard Software database or report in person to DSL noting what was said or seen, using a body map to record if appropriate, (see Appendix 4) with the date, time and location.
+All records will be dated and signed, with the name printed and will include the action taken and the rationale for said action.
 This is then presented to the Designated Safeguarding Lead (DSL) or Deputy, who will decide on the appropriate action and record it accordingly.